Nifty July futures trade at discount

-Reliance Industries, Bajaj Finance and Axis Bank were the top traded individual stock futures contracts in F&O segment of NSE.
-Reliance Industries July 2020 futures were at 2,003.10, compared with spot closing price of 2004.
-Bajaj Finance July 2020 futures were at 3,236.3 compared with spot closing price of 3250.
-Axis Bank July 2020 futures were at 476.85, compared with spot closing price of 476.
+Reliance Industries, ICICI Bank and Bajaj Finance were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries July 2020 futures were at 2,150.1, compared with spot closing price of 2148.40.
+ICICI Bank July 2020 futures were at 382.35 compared with spot closing price of 382.50.
+Bajaj Finance July 2020 futures were at 3,237.05, compared with spot closing price of 3250.

 The July 2020 F&O contracts are set for expiry on 30 July 2020.